edcarp/genomics-r-intro/03-basics-factors-dataframes.md

 - Check the structure (`str()`) of your data frames before working with them!

-Regarding the first bullet point, one way to avoid needless coercion when importing a data frame using any one of the `read.table()` functions such as `read.csv()` is to set the argument `StringsAsFactors` to FALSE.
-By default, this argument is TRUE.
-Setting it to FALSE will treat any non-numeric column to a character type. `read.csv()` documentation, you will also see you can explicitly type your columns using the `colClasses` argument.
-Other R packages (such as the Tidyverse "readr") don't have this particular conversion issue, but many packages will still try to guess a  data type.
+Regarding the first bullet point, one way to avoid needless coercion when importing a data frame is to use functions which  won't attempt to convert your data types, such as the `read_csv()` function, or others from the `readr` package we used earlier.
+This is preferrable to using any one of the `read.table()` functions such as `read.csv()` which by default have the argument `StringsAsFactors` set to TRUE.

+If you do use the `read.table()` functions from Base R, always ensure you set the argument `StringsAsFactors` to FALSE.
+Setting it to FALSE will treat any non-numeric column to a character type.
+In the `read.csv()` documentation, you will also see you can explicitly type your columns using the `colClasses` argument.

 ## Data frame bonus material: math, sorting, renaming